VALAWAI/C2_llm_reflection/README.md

 A reflection is a short text used to control other components.
 Specifically, this component generates reflections on the dialogue messages it receives and on a list of values modeled as text and fixed in the component configuration.
-In the future it will can be possible to explore scenarios with value preferences that vary over time and depend on the interlocutor.
+In the future it will be possible to explore scenarios with value preferences that vary over time and depend on the interlocutor.

 Modeling values as text is justified in the social robots application for two reasons.
 First, in the social robots application the chosen scenario is the home environment, where the values are often expressed in the form of rules, such as "do not smoke in the house".